JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 I wrote about
 [Application Gateway and dynamic custom rules in Web Application Firewall]({% post_url 2024/04/2024-04-01-appgw-and-dynamic-custom-rules %}) in my previous post.
-In this post, I'll continue to build on those learning and connect dots with App Service authentication from which I also wrote recently
+In this post, I'll continue to build on top of those learnings and connect dots with App Service authentication from which I also wrote recently
 [App Service and OpenID Connect with Salesforce]({% post_url 2024/03/2024-03-25-app-service-and-openid-connect %}).

 This time I have the following scenario:

-- Web application hosted in App Service
+- Two web application hosted in App Service
+  - First application `App` allows anonymous access
-- Application is protected by App Service authentication
+  - Second application `AdminApp` is protected by App Service authentication
     - Entra ID as the identity provider
+    - This should be reachable only at `/admin` and any other traffic should go to the first application
 - Application Gateway in front of the App Service
   - Managed rule sets are enabled in the Web Application Firewall

-High-level steps:
+High-level steps for our deployment:

 1. Create Entra ID App Registration
 2. Create pre-deployment DNS records